pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Duration: 12s
 ```

-We can now see the value of the VPC ID property that we couldn't see before when using a regular `print | log` statement.
+You can now see the value of the VPC ID property that you couldn't see before when using a regular `print | log` statement.

+{{< notes type="info" >}}
+The `apply` method is great for when you need to access single values.
+However, if you need to access multiple output values across multiple resources, you will need to use Pulumi's [`all` method](/docs/concepts/inputs-outputs/all) instead.
+{{< /notes >}}

 ### Creating new output values